Fishers boy hopes to give the homeless 3,000 blessing bags

 “They can make a difference in the world,” said Maddox.
 “They are loved and they can really make a difference in the world.”

 Maddox has a Facebook page and an Amazon Wish List where people can donate goods there for the blessing bags.
-He also needs help filling the bags, so a group of volunteers gets together at a local church every few months and people are welcome to join in
+He also needs help filling the bags, so a group of volunteers gets together at a local church every few months and people are welcome to join in.
+Volunteers can contact Shawn here.